Songs from the Black Hole: Recording and abandonment

-Recording began in August 1995 in New York City's Electric Lady Studios, where Weezer had recorded their debut album, but the sessions were not productive.
+Recording began in August 1995 in Electric Lady Studios, New York City, where Weezer had recorded their debut album, but the sessions were not productive.
 Further sessions were held in September and October, and Weezer recorded versions of "Blast Off!", "Longtime Sunshine", "I Just Threw Out the Love of My Dreams", "Tired of Sex" and "Getchoo".
 Weezer had not yet abandoned Songs from the Black Hole, but the songs were recorded, according to Koch, with "no story, no theatrics, no characters".

 At the end of 1995, wanting to "escape the limelight", Cuomo enrolled at Harvard University to study classical composition.
-Still recovering from surgery, Cuomo became isolated and his songwriting became darker.
-Koch described it as "more visceral and exposed, less playful".
+Still recovering from surgery, he became isolated and his songwriting became, in Koch's words, "more visceral and exposed, less playful".
 In January 1996, Weezer restarted recording in Los Angeles at Sound City Studios with new material.
 The Songs from the Black Hole tracks "Superfriend", "She's Had a Girl" and "Dude, We're Finally Landing" were recorded, but shelved.

-By May 1996, Cuomo had settled on a new direction for Weezer's second album, expressing his loneliness and frustration at Harvard, and Songs from the Black Hole was abandoned.
-The decision was influenced by that year's release of Return of the Rentals, the debut album by Sharp's band the Rentals, as Cuomo felt it shared many musical and lyrical themes.
+By May 1996, Cuomo had settled on a new direction for Weezer's second album, expressing his loneliness and frustration at Harvard, and abandoned Songs from the Black Hole.
+His decision was influenced by the release that year of Return of the Rentals, the debut album by Sharp's band the Rentals, as Cuomo felt it shared many musical and lyrical themes.

 Weezer's second album became Pinkerton, released on September 24, 1996.
-It includes "Tired of Sex", "Getchoo" and "No Other One": songs written before Songs from the Black Hole was conceived, rewritten to fit the Black Hole concept, and finally rewritten again for Pinkerton.
-In June 1996, Weezer recorded the Songs from the Black Hole tracks "I Just Threw Out the Love of My Dreams" (with Haden on vocals) and "Devotion" and as B-sides for the Pinkerton singles "The Good Life" and "El Scorcho".
+It includes "Tired of Sex", "Getchoo" and "No Other One": songs written before Songs from the Black Hole was conceived, rewritten to fit the Black Hole concept and rewritten again for Pinkerton.
+In June 1996, Weezer recorded the Songs from the Black Hole tracks "I Just Threw Out the Love of My Dreams" (with Haden on vocals) and "Devotion" as B-sides for the Pinkerton singles "The Good Life" and "El Scorcho".